More than just words

 The University Library is a central space for study, research and support.
 From solo studying to group work and research projects, our library has space and resources for study and work of all kinds.

-There's more to our library than just books, computers, and desks: students can work collaboratively in our meeting pods, we have a dedicated suite for postgraduate students to work in, and we can loan software to students for use on their own devices too.
+There's more to our library than just books, computers, and desks – students can work collaboratively in our meeting pods and we have a dedicated study suite for postgraduate students to work in.

 When you need a break from your studies, you can wind down with a novel in our book nook, stay up-to-date with what's happening on our community noticeboard, and grab a barista-made coffee at the library café.

-We've built a tradition of student-led change through our online suggestion box – and students, researchers and staff are supported by our friendly staff and knowledgeable librarians, who are on-hand to offer their help and guidance.
+We've built a tradition of student-led change and students, researchers and staff are supported by our friendly staff and knowledgeable librarians, who are on-hand to offer their help and guidance.

 For more detailed information about the services available, visit our Library website.